mjfrigaard/quarto-dash-r/README.md

 # Quarto Dashboards

-This repo has example Quarto dashboards (both R and Python).
-More information can be found in the official documentation[^readme-1] and the tutorial on YouTube.[^readme-2]
+This repo has example Quarto dashboards written in R. More information can be found in the official documentation[^readme-1] and the tutorial on YouTube.[^readme-2]

 [^readme-1]: [Quarto dashboards.](https://quarto.org/docs/dashboards/)